Empowering people to understand science

 I am also a passionate science communicator and have spent much of my free time working to make science accessible and understandable to everyone.
 Examples of these efforts can be found on instagram or under talks and publications.

-This passion for public science communication and education led me to resign from my faculty position to return to MDI Biological Laboratory to spearhead the development of some new science outreach and educational programing.
+This passion for public science communication and education led me to resign from my faculty position to spearhead the development of science outreach and educational programing that incorporates real research when possible, and hands on science activities.

 When I am not working I am a wife, a mother of two, runner, hiker and a reader.